Uncovering the Pros and Cons of Joining a Therapy Agency

 Here are two examples of referrals within a single agency:

-Let’s say you usually work with adolescents battling depression and family issues, and this is the main topic of discussion during the first few sessions.
-As your client gets more comfortable, additional information comes out about their struggles with eating disorders.
-While you might have some experience working with this, you’re not really an expert and would prefer if this client saw someone else.
-A referral to a colleague that specializes in these topics, that works just down the hall from you, would be easier than sending them to another practice.
+Let’s say you usually work with adolescents battling depression and family issues.
+This is the main topic of discussion during the first few sessions with a new client.
+As they get more comfortable, information comes out about their eating disorders.
+While you might have some experience working with this, you’re not really an expert.
+You'd prefer if this client saw someone else.
+If you have a colleague down the hall that specializes in this, it's an easy referral.
+Your client will also likely feel more comfortable staying within the familiar practice.

-Sometimes a therapist might work with a client, but feel like they never really click well and sessions could even feel awkward.
-One therapist might not be the right match personality wise for a client, but chances are that someone else in the agency would be.
-Instead of terminating a client, you could recommend an alternative therapist at the agency.
+Sometimes a therapist might work with a client, but feel like they're not clicking well.
+Sessions could even feel awkward.
+One therapist might not be the right march for a client, but chances are that someone else in the agency is.
+Instead of terminating a client, you can refer to another therapist at the agency.

-In both scenarios, the client will likely appreciate the gesture and trust would be gained since you’ve got their best interest at heart.
+In both scenarios, the client will likely appreciate the gesture.
+This would help build trust since you're showing that you’ve got their best interest at heart.

 Business Knowledge Isn’t Necessary

-Because of the diversity of skill sets required, some agencies operate by having multiple support staff to handle things like booking appointments and billing.
+Because of the diversity of skill sets required, some agencies have a large support staff.
+These staff can handle things like booking appointments and billing.
 If you work for a large agency, they likely have a skilled manager or receptionist that can take on these tasks.
-Consequently, you’ll have more time to devote to individual clients.
+So, you’ll have more time to devote to individual clients.

 Joining a Therapy Agency Provides a Support System